willthames/ansible-review/README.md

 to only review changes (e.g. through piping the output of `git diff` to `ansible-review`)

-The ansiblelint check is ready out of the box, and just takes a list of IDs or tags to check.
+The ansible-lint check is ready out of the box, and just takes a list of IDs or tags to check.
 You can point to your own ansible-lint rules using the configuration file or `-d /path/to/ansible/lint/rules`